Being thrifty to save money and being cost effective

 Getting confused ?
 I am !

 Often frugal living means spending more in initial outlay.
-For instance, it's cheaper to buy a 5 litre can of Washing Up Liquid and use a used half-litre bottle of Coke with a hole in the top than it is to regulary buy Fairy Liquid down at Tesco's.
+For instance, it's cheaper and more cost effective to buy a 5 litre can of Washing Up Liquid and use a used half-litre bottle of Coke with a hole in the top than it is to regulary buy Fairy Liquid down at Tesco's.
 Plus, if buying tools, furniture etc, the more you buy in one go, the more likely you are at getting a good deal plus you won't have any more outlay for some while.
 Investment I suppose.

 There is of course, 'false economy'.
 Simply by buying cheap on some thing's, we